Retire To Asia—It's Easier Than Ever And Cheaper Than Anywhere Else On Earth Starting in the 1980s, when Costa Rica...Read more

 But if you meet certain income and requirements, you can apply for a retirement visa.
 This will take out some of these steps for you.

 The main rule is to be 50 years or older.
 And that you open a retirement account in the country with at least US$25,000 in the account.
 This is to show you can support your living expenses.

 Read a more in-depth guide on how to get your Thai retirement visa here.

 Reasons to Retire in Thailand

-Thailand is a great place for retirees because of its naturally slower pace of life.
-You won’t really experience the frenzied workaholic culture that you might come across in many other countries.
-If you are really looking to relax, then this is a great atmosphere to be in.
-You will also be able to fully take advantage of the local culture because it is more affordable.
+Thailand is a great place for retirees because of its slower pace of life.
+You won’t experience the workaholic culture that exists in many other countries.
+If you are looking to relax, then this is a great atmosphere to be in.
+You will also be able to take advantage of the local culture because it is more affordable.

 Ups and Downs of Retiring in Thailand

-It will really be about balancing the cost and pace of life with your access to amenities that you want access to during your retirement.
-Should you choose to retire to Thailand, you would need to weigh the pros mentioned above with these issues that could make life more challenging during your retirement.
+It will be about balancing the cost and pace of life with your access to amenities that you want during your retirement.
+You would need to weigh the pros mentioned above with these issues that could make life more challenging.

 Where To Retire In Thailand